 - Use wagons, or semi trailers, or even dump trucks and experiment to see how much water each vehicle holds.

 - Convince your child to clean up!
-Have a car wash for the toy vehicles! – Famiglia & Seoul
+Have a car wash for the toy vehicles – with a learning twist!

 - Use printables to sort your own emergency vehicles! – Taming the Goblin